adityadhopade/interview_deck/monitoring_kuberetes.md

 ---

-### What is KUBENS ?
+### What is KUBENS?

 - `kubens` is a command-line utility that helps you switch between Kubernetes namespaces quickly.
 It is part of the Kubectx project, which provides enhancements to working with Kubernetes contexts and namespaces.
 The Kubectx project includes two main tools: kubectx and kubens.

 - `kubens (Kube Namespace Switcher)`:
-  - The kubens tool simplifies the process of switching between Kubernetes namespaces.
+  - The Kubens tool simplifies the process of switching between Kubernetes namespaces.
   - It provides an easy-to-use command to list available namespaces and switch to a different namespace.
   - The primary goal is to streamline namespace-related operations, making it more convenient for users who work with multiple namespaces in Kubernetes clusters.